 Today we will look at few debt securitiies as investment ideas for this week

-The most liquid issue on the Moscow Exchange in the line of sovereign Eurobonds.
-The yield spread to UST remains widened (70 bp) relative to the dock levels, which creates potential for further price growth.
+The most liquid issue on the Moscow Exchange in the line of Eurobonds of the RF Ministry of Finance.
+The yield spread to UST remains wide (60 bp) relative to the dock levels, which creates potential for further price growth.
 Unlike Eurobonds of Russian banks and corporations, the bonds of the Ministry of Finance are completely devoid of ruble risk: when selling (redeeming) sovereign Eurobonds, the income in the form of exchange rate differences is exempted from paying personal income tax.
-Due to the sanctions, the Ministry of Finance of the Russian Federation does not place new Eurobonds, which creates a shortage of securities with Russian sovereign risk.
-A feature of the issue maturing in 2028 is that, due to its very high coupon rate (12.75% per annum), it offers a high level of current yield (the ratio of coupon payments expected over the next 12 months to the current market price).
+Due to the sanctions, the Ministry of Finance of the Russian Federation does not place new Eurobonds, which creates a shortage of securities with Russian sovereign risk as the issues mature.
+The peculiarity of the Eurobond maturing in 2028 is that, due to its very high coupon rate (12.75% per annum), it offers a high level of current yield (the ratio of coupon payments expected over the next 12 months to the current market price).

-The issue of the State Transport Leasing Company offers one of the highest yield levels among short-term securities on the Moscow Exchange, and looks interesting against the background of current dollar-denominated deposit rates (1-2%).
+The issue of the State Transport Leasing Company offers one of the highest yield levels (2.7%) among the short-term securities available at the Moscow Exchange, and looks interesting against the background of current dollar-denominated deposit rates.
 This issue is one of the few Russian-risk securities that have not yet overcome the consequences of the current crisis.
 This is due to the high dependence of STLC's financial indicators on the air carrier industry (about 40% of the leasing portfolio).
 Meanwhile, international agencies have not yet worsened their ratings of the issuer, maintaining a "stable" outlook on them.
 The main reason for this is the support of the company from the state (in fact, the issuer is 100% owned by the state).
 Even if we assume that the second wave of the pandemic will hit the air carriers again, the issuer's refinancing risks remain, in our opinion, low, given, for example, the free access of STLC to the primary foreign market.
-Thus, in October 2020, the issuer announced its intention to place a 7-year dollar issue, while at the same time placing an offer for a partial redemption of the issue with maturity in 2021.
+So, last month, the issuer placed an issue with maturity in 2028 for half a billion dollars, while at the same time putting forward an offer for a partial buyback of the issue with maturity in 2021.

-Unlike dollar-denominated Eurobonds, which have not only recovered in value relative to their dock levels, but have also rewritten their historic lows in yield, the Russian Euro segment has not yet fully recovered from the effects of the current crisis.
-This is due to the fact that European risk-free bonds have practically not changed in value since the beginning of the crisis, while credit spreads of securities have widened due to the crisis.
-This led to the fact that now they are on average 4 pieces cheaper than at the beginning of the year.
-However, all drawdowns are bought out sooner or later.
-As the global economy recovers, credit spreads (risk premiums) will begin to normalize and euro-denominated Eurobonds will gradually compensate for the losses of the current crisis.
-Among the short-term securities, our favorite in the segment is the senior issue of VEB.RF with maturity in February 2023.
-It is listed on the Moscow Stock Exchange and has a minimum lot of 1 paper (1,000 euros).
+Unlike dollar-denominated Eurobonds, which have already not only recovered in value relative to their dock levels, but have also rewritten their historic lows in yield, the Russian Euro segment has not yet fully recovered from the effects of the current crisis.
+This is due to the fact that the underlying assets in dollars and euros behaved differently: if European risk-free bonds have practically not changed in value since the beginning of the crisis, then UST has risen in price quite significantly.
+As a result, the widening of the credit spreads of eurobonds denominated in euros, which occurred due to the crisis, led to the fact that they are now on average 4 figures cheaper than at the beginning of the year.
+As the global economy recovers, credit spreads (risk premiums) can be expected to begin to normalize and Eurobonds denominated in euros will gradually compensate for the losses of the current crisis.
+Among comparatively short-term securities, our favorite in this segment is the senior issue of VEB.RF with maturity in February 2023.
+It is listed on the Moscow Exchange and has a minimum lot of 1 share (1,000 euros).
 If the credit spread of this issue normalizes to its levels before the start of the pandemic (about 100 bp, now it is about twice as high), its price could rise to 108% of par.

-In the Euro segment, we also highlight the Russian Railways issue with maturity in 2027.
-Like other Eurobonds in the single European currency, this issue is still far in price terms from its levels observed on the eve of the pandemic.
+Among the relatively distant issues, we single out the Russian Railways issue with maturity in 2027.
+Like other Eurobonds in the single European currency, this issue is still far in price terms from its levels noted on the eve of the pandemic.
 However, we associate the prospects for its recovery not only with the general market trend - the reduction in credit spreads of borrowers from EM as the situation in the global economy normalizes, but above all with the fact that this Eurobond is a "green" issue.
-In fact, it became the first green bond placed by a Russian company on the foreign market (later, by the same Russian Railways, another issue was placed).
+Actually, it became the first green bond placed by a Russian company on the foreign market (later, by the same Russian Railways, another issue in Swiss francs was placed).
 This segment of the bond market is one of the fastest growing in the world, the demand for such securities is generated by the so-called ESG funds (Environmental, Social and Governance).
-Note that the Euro Green Bond Index (tracking green Eurobonds denominated in the single European currency) just recently overcame the consequences of the current crisis, rewriting its historical maximums.
+Note that the Euro Green Bond Index, which tracks green Eurobonds denominated in the single European currency, overcame the consequences of the current crisis in mid-October by rewriting its historical maximums.

 Joint Managing Director